 Adam Gaudreau, Taraji P. Henson, Martin Sheen

-The "true" story of 1960s ex-con and Washington, D.C. air personality Ralph Waldo "Petey" Greene Jr., whose mantra was "tell it like it is" (although this was also Murray the K's mantra) and who spoke to his listeners about race and power in America.
+The "true" story of 1960s ex-con and Washington, D.C. air personality Ralph Waldo "Petey" Greene Jr., whose mantra was "tell it like it is" (although this was also Murray the K's and Aaron Neville's mantra) and who spoke to his listeners about race and power in America.